 2) You’re under 65, disabled, and your premium free Part A coverage ended because you returned to work.

 If you are receiving Social Security benefits at the time you enroll in Medicare, your Part B premium will be deducted automatically from your monthly check.
-Monthly premium is $104.90 (in 2015) for beneficiaries with individual incomes of $85,000 or less.
+The standard monthly premium is $164.90 (in 2023) for beneficiaries with individual incomes of $85,000 or less.

 If you have not begun to receive Social Security yet, you will receive a quarterly bill for your premium, which you can pay several different ways.